tonygoldcrest/drum-hero/README.md

 Finding drumless tracks with sheet music to play along can be daunting.
 Thankfully, CloneHero provides both.
 Albeit, the notes are not 100% correct, they are often close enough.

 My goal was to create a tool that I can use in conjunction with CloneHero to start moving away from only playing it to something more serious.
-The next step for me is to learn to sightread the actual music, and this tool helps tremendously with that (already learnt a couple of songs) .
+The next step for me is to learn to sightread the actual music, and this tool helps tremendously with that.
 The added bonus is the ability to disable the drum track to have an uninterrupted drumming experience.

 ## Workflow